R-kill-9/R-kill-9/README.md

 ### 💻 **Ethical Hacking**

-I am deeply passionate about ethical hacking, and this section showcases my learning journey through various hacking labs and self-driven projects:
+This is where I document my journey into ethical hacking.
+From labs and write-ups to custom scripts, these projects reflect what I’ve learned and built along the way:

 - **[Hacking-Notes](https://github.com/R-kill-9/Hacking-Notes):** A comprehensive collection of notes and references to support ethical hacking practices.
 - **[WriteUps](https://github.com/R-kill-9/Write-Ups):** Detailed write-ups for various machines and challenges from platforms like HackTheBox, TryHackMe, and others.